 Read our full Huawei MatePad Pro review

-The Fire HD 10 (2021) isn't the speediest but at a low price, it creeps into our best Android tablets list for good reason.
-For the price, you get a good quality and large screen with a 1920 x 1200 resolution which is ideal for watching films or your favorite YouTube videos.
+The Amazon Fire HD 10 (2021) isn't the speediest tablet, but at a low price it creeps onto our best Android tablets list for good reason.
+For the price, you get a good quality and large screen with a 1920 x 1200 resolution, which we found was ideal for watching films or your favorite YouTube videos.

-The software is a bit limited and the processor a tad slow meaning there are better options out there.
+This is a slate you can use all day too, as our reviewer found that if anything the battery life is even better than Amazon’s 12-hour estimate.
+In our tests we found the software was a bit limited and the processor a tad slow, meaning there are better options out there.
 However, if you're on a budget and don't mind making some compromises, you could do a lot worse than the Fire HD 10.

 Read our full Amazon Fire HD 10 (2021) review